Opalite (song): Composition

-"Opalite" is a pop rock, soft rock, and synth-pop song, with influences of Europop, and Eurodance, and disco.
-It was written and produced by Swift, Max Martin, and Shellback.
-It opens with a looping, acoustic guitar jangle, and grows into a constrasting disco refrain, supported by a bouncy bass, layered harmonies, and vintage swing beats.
-Critics have compared the song to the style of the Swedish pop group ABBA, the American girl group the Ronettes, and the British-American rock band Fleetwood Mac, as well as pop band Maroon 5.
-Nicole Fell of The Hollywood Reporter compared the song's "dreaminess" to that of Swift's tenth studio album, Midnights (2022), while Tess Patton of TheWrap found it reminiscent of the "bubbly pop" in her fifth studio album 1989 (2014).
-Others drew parallels with Swift's deep-cut tracks like "Paper Rings" (2019)' and "Message in a Bottle" (2021).

-Lyrically, the song is described as a love song and a "feel-good anthem" about Kelce, who Swift has been in a relationship with since 2023, and became engaged to in 2025—on the day Swift announced The Life of a Showgirl.
-The lyrics are mainly focused on their relationship, and includes references to former relationships of both Swift and Kelce.
+Lyrically, "Opalite" is a love song about Swift's romance with Kelce.
+The lyrics are mainly focused on their relationship and include references to both Swift's and Kelce's former relationships.
 In the first verse, she describes her past dating life, her habit of reminiscing on her ex-lovers, and her brother's advice.
-It is followed by a chorus that are words of comfort from her mother, Andrea.
+It is followed by a refrain that is words of comfort from her mother, Andrea.
 Swift reflects on Kelce's dating life in the second verse.
-In the chorus, Swift carries on her lyrical tradition of associating colors with emotions.
-She describes sadness and sorrow as "onyx night"—onyxes being a generally black and white group of gemstones, and equates happiness with an "opalite" sky—an iridiscent pastel blue shade; this contrast evokes a symbolic transition of healing, as in dark clouds giving way to sunny skies.
+In the refrain, Swift carries on her lyrical tradition of associating colors with emotions.
+She describes sadness and sorrow as "onyx night"—onyxes being a generally black-and-white group of gemstones, and equates happiness with an "opalite" sky—an iridescent pastel blue shade; this contrast evokes a symbolic transition to healing, as in dark clouds giving way to sunny skies.
 The bridge offers words of encouragement, describing loss and failure as steps towards freedom.
 Peoples Samantha Stutsman described the song as "a celebration of growth, self-forgiveness and the messy, beautiful journey of love."
 According to Colliders Isabella Soares, it "is a love song about surpassing romantic hardships alongside a person that brings you joy and stability."
-Deborah Cruz of Parade considered the song to be a reference to the 2004 film Napoleon Dynamite.